Advanced Materials – Formulations engineered to meet

 Final properties are determined by many factors including the type, amount, and composition of the resin systems and reinforcements.
 In addition, the use of additives can greatly affect the properties.

 Outlined here is information on the various reinforcement and resin systems that are the building block elements for composites.
-You may find it helpful to download our Design Guide and review the design process that we recommend.
+You may find it helpful to download our Design Guide.

 - Carbon Fiber

 For more information, see our section on Secondary Services.